-- Reforming the rule-making process to make it more transparent, effective and accountable. - Requiring all federal agencies to ensure all existing and future federal regulations are carefully designed, promulgated and enforced to achieve the intended benefits while minimizing the regulatory burdens on small business, stemming from both individual regulatory mandates as well as the cumulative burdens imposed by additive regulations. - Requiring environmental regulations to be based on sound science. - Requiring economic and employment impacts of major rules be independently evaluated and disclosed to the public, thereby ensuring the costs of rules are clear from the beginning. - Allowing affected members of the public to obtain independent review of agency actions. - Providing for an up-or-down recorded vote by Congress for regulations deemed to have a major impact on jobs. - Providing for independent periodic review of current regulations and sunsetting those deemed ineffective or unnecessary. - Strengthening the efforts of the U.S. Small Business Administration (SBA) Office of Advocacy to ensure the interests of small businesses are fully considered when agencies begin crafting new regulations. - Legislation replacing single-director governance of the Consumer Financial Protection Bureau (CFPB) with a five-member commission.
+- Reforming the rulemaking process to make it more transparent, effective and accountable. - Requiring all federal agencies to ensure all existing and future federal regulations are carefully designed, promulgated and enforced to achieve the intended benefits while minimizing the regulatory burdens on small business, stemming from both individual regulatory mandates as well as the cumulative burdens imposed by additive regulations. - Requiring environmental regulations to be based on sound science. - Requiring economic and employment impacts of major rules be independently evaluated and disclosed to the public, thereby ensuring the costs of rules are clear from the beginning. - Allowing affected members of the public to obtain independent review of agency actions. - Providing for an up-or-down recorded vote by Congress for regulations deemed to have a major impact on jobs. - Providing for independent periodic review of current regulations and sunsetting those deemed ineffective or unnecessary. - Strengthening the efforts of the U.S. Small Business Administration (SBA) Office of Advocacy to ensure the interests of small businesses are fully considered when agencies begin crafting new regulations.
+The Office of Advocacy at the U.S. SBA plays a vital role in ensuring that federal agencies adequately consider how their policies impact America's small businesses. - Legislation replacing single-director governance of the Consumer Financial Protection Bureau (CFPB) with a five-member commission.
 Prudential banking regulators should actively participate in the consumer protection rule-writing process and be mindful to not implement unnecessary requirements that could prevent community banks from serving important needs of customers.
+The Partnership recognizes the appointment of new experts from outside the federal government to the Consumer Advisory Board, Community Bank Advisory Council and Credit Union Advisory Council in September 2018 as a step in the right direction.